Grand Theft Auto: The Trilogy coming later this year with 'modern gameplay enhancements'

-One aspect of the announcement that may prove controversial is that, ahead of the Definitive Edition's release, Rockstar is going to start removing the original versions of all three games from digital storefronts next week.
-Naturally, that leads to the question of how people who already own one or more of those games will be impacted: The hope would be that they'll be automatically upgraded, but we'll have to wait a bit to see how that shakes out.
+One aspect of the announcement that may prove controversial is that, ahead of the Definitive Edition's release, Rockstar is going to start removing the original versions of all three games from digital storefronts on October 11.
+There's no word about whether existing owners will receive any kind of upgrade offer, but the Rockstar support page says anyone who owns the games will continue to have access to them.

 GTA: Vice City and San Andreas are great games, but Grand Theft Auto 3 was the true groundbreaker: The game that took GTA from top-down mayhem to a third-person open world, setting a template for countless games to follow.